 Figure 4.8.1: High-level model of roles

-In case of Network Slice as a Service (NSaaS) (cf. clause 4.1.6), the Communication Service Provider (CSP) role can be refined into NSaaS Provider (NSaaSP) role – or, in short, Network Slice Provider (NSP) - and the Communication Service Customer (CSC) role can be refined into NSaaS Customer (NSaaSC) role – or, in short, Network Slice Customer (NSC).
-A NSC can, in turn, offer its own communication services to its own customers, being thus CSP at the same time.
-A tenant might take the role of a NSC.
+In case of Network Slice as a Service (NSaaS) (cf. clause 4.1.6), the Communication Service Provider (CSP) role can be refined into NOP role and offer network slice as a service to its customers.